 - Serial Killings, Specific Target: In "The 5th Victim", the killer tries to disguise the murder of his ex-lover's husband by killing men who were all in a particular poker game, after first faking evidence that someone in the game had been cheating.
 The issue gets confused when he does try to kill the husband; the man kills him instead but then keeps quiet, afraid he'll be accused of the other killings.

-- Sesquipedalian Smith: The boys' aliases: Joshua Smith and Thaddeus Jones.
+- Sesquipedalian Smith (along with Mr. Smith): The boys' aliases: Joshua Smith and Thaddeus Jones.

 - Sick Episode: "The 5th Victim" has Heyes get shot in the head (see Only a Flesh Wound) and is hors de combat for the rest of the episode (this was actually so the co-stars could shoot separate episodes during the same week).